If you’re a vigilant marketer, you might sometimes notice “odd behaviors” on social media or other platforms.

 Just maintaining a very active profile on one social network is a full time job on its own.

-So, how can you keep up with your Twitter, Facebook, Instagram and other networks, all at once?
+So, how can you keep up with your Twitter, Facebook, Instagram and other social media networks, all at once?

 Marketing automation is the answer.